ahmedcuseyb/AIBootcamp/README.md

-7-Day Machine Learning Training Program
+7-Day Machine Learning and Data Science Training Program

  Overview

-This repository documents a 7-day intensive Machine Learning training program designed to take learners from foundational concepts to real-world model deployment.
+This repository documents a 7-day intensive Machine Learning $ Data Science training program designed to take learners from foundational concepts to real-world model deployment.

 The program emphasizes hands-on practice, clear explanations, and practical deployment using modern tools.

 By the end of this training, participants gain a solid understanding of machine learning Workflow